candera/dynne/README.md

 > "This is my assistant, the awful DYNNE," said Dr. Dischord.
 > "You must forgive his appearance, for he really doesn't have any."

-Norton Juster, _The Phantom Tollbooth_
+From _The Phantom Tollbooth_, by Norton Juster

 ## Usage